 December: Scottish Power took on Yorkshire Energy's 74,000 domestic customers after the small supplier stopped trading.

-November: Scottish Power is being investigated by energy regulator Ofgem over whether it broke rules around its obligations to install smart meters in homes in 2019.
+November: Scottish Power was being investigated by energy regulator Ofgem over whether it broke rules around its obligations to install smart meters in homes in 2019.

-November: Scottish Power announced plans to nearly double its renewable generation.
-It said this means it will build new solar and wind power and batteries.
+Scottish Power announced plans to nearly double its renewable generation.
+It said this means it will build new solar and wind power, and battery, infrastructure.

-July: Scottish Power announced that it lost 120,000 customers in a year, so it now supplies around 4.75 million customers.
+July: Scottish Power announced that it lost 120,000 customers in a year, so it then supplied around 4.75 million customers.

 April: Scottish Power raised prices for the 900,000 customers on its standard variable tariffs.
 Direct debit customers paid £117 more per year, based on a medium energy user.
 Customers with prepayment meters paid £106 more per year.